Universidade Federal do Rio de Janeiro, Rio de Janeiro, RJ, Brazil

 Universidade Federal da Bahia, Salvador, BA, Brazil

-I’m Associate Professor at the Universidade Federal da Bahia and curator of Herbarium ALCB.
-My research is focused on plant systematic and conservation of biodiversity.
-My work envolves floristic inventories, taxonomy and molecular phylogeny with emphasis in Asteraceae and campos rupestres phytophysiognomy.
-My interest in floristic has provided new findings for environmental conservation in state of Bahia.
-Besides, I have a special attention for the morphology concepts in Asteraceae producing literature for the better comprehension of the family.
+I’m Full Professor at the Federal University of Bahia, coordinator of Flora Laboratory and curator (Vascular Plants) of Herbarium ALCB.
+My research is focused on plant systematics and conservation of biodiversity.
+My systematic research involves taxonomy, morphology and evolution with emphasis in Asteraceae family.
+The floristic inventories (Atlantic Forest, Campos Rupestres, Cerrado) conducted by group from Flora lab have provided new findings for environmental conservation in state of Bahia.
+Besides, I have a special attention for the morphology concepts in Asteraceae producing specific literature for a better comprehension of the family.

 Universidade Federal de Uberlândia, Uberlândia, MG, Brazil